vitallan/dnsao/README.md

 **Important**: the main branch is the current development branch, so it should not be considered stable.
 When wanting stable builds, always go for the "prod" tag.

+New releases and docker images are generated based on commit/push of a new tag in the format v0.0.0.

 ## Configuration

 All app configuration options are defined in a single `application.yml`.